-The Berkshire Food Project seeks to alleviate hunger, food insecurity, and social isolation by serving healthy and dignified noontime meals every weekday, by providing education in making good nutritional choices and by helping people access available food resources.
+The Berkshire Food Project seeks to alleviate hunger, food insecurity, and social isolation by serving healthy, no cost meals and connecting people to other resources, all in a a dignified and respectful manner.

-We also seek to alleviate a need that has grown even in periods of economic expansion nationally.
+We seek to alleviate need that has grown even in periods of economic expansion nationally.
 We seek to provide a forum to facilitate unselfconscious interaction among disparate segments of the population.
-And lastly, to provide information helpful to our consumers.
+And we seek to provide information helpful to our customers.
 We invite relevant social service agencies and experts to address lunch gatherings on such varied issues as tenants' rights, voting registration, programs for the elderly, public assistance, child and health care, Social Security, and nutrition.
-With the same goals in mind, in recent years we have also facilitated group meetings of teen and at-risk parents, usually in conjunction with local social workers, through the PHOP (People Helping Other People) program.
-Currently these activities involve hands-on nutrition and cooking classes in the Project's kitchen, for young parents referred by Healthy Families, a local counseling and aid center.
+We also seek to share information about food insecurity with our community to foster a greater understanding of the issues in our community and the barriers that can prevent people from accessing resources.

 The shift in the northern Berkshires from an industrial to a service economy has rendered hundreds of local residents unemployed, underemployed, or at best, leashed to minimum-wage jobs with neither benefits nor security.
 In this devastating situation, the inability of a growing segment of our fellow citizens to provide their families with nutritious meals, and the actual incidence of hunger, have become alarming.